mohangurzu/task_4/README.md

 ## Employee In/Out Tracking System

 This is an application to track employee IN/OUT using API.
-You need to build a REACT JS based dashboard to show following information:
+You need to build a  frontend application and backend APIs with following feature.

 1. Ability to login into Dashboard as admin.
 2. Ability to register employee with following details.